 What kind of help is available to caregivers?

-Information to caregivers about available services.
+Information to caregivers about available services

-Assistance to caregivers in gaining access to the services.
+Assistance to caregivers in gaining access to the services

-Supplemental services, on a limited basis.
+Supplemental services to compliment caregiver efforts, on a limited basis

 * Eligibility for services and support may depend on additional criteria such as living arrangements, income level, diagnosis, and conditions.
 To learn more about the programs and services through GNRC, and detailed eligibility requirements, call our Information and Assistance Helpline at 866-836-6678.